HomerReid/scuff-em/doc/docs/examples/HalfSpaceLDOS/HalfSpaceLDOS.md

 Ultimately we will want to launch a full Brillouin-zone-integrated calculation to get the total LDOS at our desired evaluation points and frequencies.
-However, before doing this, we should acquire some insight into the behavior of the integrand so that we can make intelligent choices for the various
+However, before doing this we should acquire some insight into the behavior of the integrand so that we can make intelligent choices for the various